-Other information
+Other Information

-Management is responsible for the other information.
-The other information comprises information in the annual report, except the financial statements and our auditor's report thereon.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+The Board of Directors and the Managing Director (management) are responsible for the information in the Board of Directors' report.
+The other information comprises information in the annual report, but does not include the financial statements and our auditor's report thereon.
+Our opinion on the financial statements does not cover the information in the Board of Directors' report.